Lisa Mort

 The Vagus Nerve

 When you breathe in a slow, rhythmic, conscious pattern, you are sending a signal directly through the vagus nerve to the brain that says: we are safe.
 The body responds immediately.
-This is not metaphor, it is measurable, physiological change happening in real time.
+This is not metaphor.
+This is measurable, physiological change happening in real time.

 Transient Hypofrontality